 Are maternity services a priority for local people?

 Yes.
-While todays survey from CQC highlights improvements, over the past two years at least 33 local Healthwatch have identified better maternity services as priority for their communities.
+While CQC's results highlight improvements, over the past two years at least 33 local Healthwatch have identified better maternity services as priority for their communities.

 What common issues have been identified?